 Single platform sleds are useful for pulling workouts but aren’t sleds in the traditional sense.
 They offer you a bit of instruction on how to incorporate sled work into your training approach, but since they don’t come with handrails, it’s likely you’re only going to ever use them to pull.
 That said, they’re generally compact and take up far less room than standard sleds, which makes them a good choice if you’re worried about space.

-A Detailed Look at the Best Power Sleds
+A Detailed Look at the Best Weight Sleds

 Made from wielded steel that’s strong enough to be used on any surface, this three-point sled is ideal for all of your workouts.
-Customise your session by adding plates to the posts.
-The comfortable hand grips ensure your grip won’t slip.
+Customise your session by adding plates to the two push poles.

 We love the durability of this three-point sled.
 Its solid steel construction and simple design means that it’s going to be around for a long time.
 It works especially well on grass, which isn’t always the case with three point sleds.

-- Has an eyelet for ropes or a harness
+- Has eyelets for ropes or a harness

 - Two different grip heights for push work

-The training options that the Powrx Weight Sled add to your training and routine means that you’re never going to be bored.
-We love the solid look and feel of this sled, just wish it was a little kindler on the grip.
+The training options that the Ram Sports Weight Sled add to your training and routine means that you’re never going to be bored.
+We absolutely love the solid look and feel of this push-pull weight sled.
+We love the fact that this has multiple harness attachments, which makes it even more versatile.

 The Primal Strength Stealth Sled gives you both pushing and pulling options as well as a three-point design.
 Challenge yourself intense leg workouts that also give you a serious cardio burn.
 Develop hip, core, and back strength when you add in sled training to your programming.